gusyj/gusyj.github.io/README.md

 # Featured users (success stories!)

-Visit the [Official website](http://beautifuljekyll.com/examples) to see sample websites using  the libraary.
+Visit the [Official website](http://beautifuljekyll.com/examples) to see sample websites using Beautiful Jekyll.

-If you'd like to showcase yourself and join this list, [upgrading to the Individual plan](https://github.com/sponsors/gusyj/sponsorships?&tier_id=7362) will give you that publicity plus some other rewards!
+If you'd like to showcase yourself and join this list, [upgrading to the Individual plan](https://github.com/sponsors/daattali/sponsorships?&tier_id=7362) will give you that publicity plus some other rewards!

 # Next steps

 Congratulations on making it this far!
-You now have all the tools to easily build a  website for free.
+You now have all the tools to easily build a beautiful website for free.

-- After you get comfortable with the basics of writing in markdown, I suggest taking a look at this [sample post](https://beautifuljekyll.com/2020-02-28-sample-markdown/) and [the code that created it](https://raw.githubusercontent.com/gusyj/-the libraary/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about markdown.
+- After you get comfortable with the basics of writing in markdown, I suggest taking a look at this [sample post](https://beautifuljekyll.com/2020-02-28-sample-markdown/) and [the code that created it](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about markdown.

 - I **highly recommend** going over the [*Frequently Asked Questions*](https://beautifuljekyll.com/faq/) to find out answers to questions you may not even know you have.
 Every few months I suggest checking the [*What's New?*](https://beautifuljekyll.com/updates/) page to see if there are new features, and learn [how to update your site to the newest version](https://beautifuljekyll.com/faq/#updating) when it's time.

 - You can also check out the [advanced installation methods](https://beautifuljekyll.com/getstarted/#install-steps-hard) that give you a little more control but are harder to use.
-Keep in mind that  the libraary was primarily designed to be used as a GitHub theme, so you will not get any support if you choose one of the Ruby installation methods.
+Keep in mind that Beautiful Jekyll was primarily designed to be used as a GitHub theme, so you will not get any support if you choose one of the Ruby installation methods.

-- Remember that  the libraary is built on top of the libraary.
-This means that reading through the [the libraary documentation](https://jekyllrb.com/) will introduce you to many more features that you might find useful!
+- Remember that Beautiful Jekyll is built on top of Jekyll.
+This means that reading through the [Jekyll documentation](https://jekyllrb.com/) will introduce you to many more features that you might find useful!

 # Getting help

 Visit the [FAQ page](https://beautifuljekyll.com/faq) for answers to commonly asked questions.

-**If you choose to [become a sponsor](https://beautifuljekyll.com/plans/), you'll have access to my [office hours](https://beautifuljekyll.com/officehours/) where you can ask for help.** You can also use the [Discussions](https://github.com/gusyj/-the libraary/discussions) area to try and get help from the community.
+**If you choose to [become a sponsor](https://beautifuljekyll.com/plans/), you'll have access to my [office hours](https://beautifuljekyll.com/officehours/) where you can ask for help.** You can also use the [Discussions](https://github.com/daattali/beautiful-jekyll/discussions) area to try and get help from the community.

- the libraary is used by 50,000+ people with wildly varying degrees of web skills, so it's impossible to answer all the questions that may arise.
-For any question that's not specifically related to  the libraary and is more about the libraary or web development in general, the answer can often be found on Google, in the [the libraary documentation](https://jekyllrb.com/), or on the [the libraary support forum](https://talk.jekyllrb.com/).
+Beautiful Jekyll is used by 50,000+ people with wildly varying degrees of web skills, so it's impossible to answer all the questions that may arise.
+For any question that's not specifically related to Beautiful Jekyll and is more about Jekyll or web development in general, the answer can often be found on Google, in the [Jekyll documentation](https://jekyllrb.com/), or on the [Jekyll support forum](https://talk.jekyllrb.com/).

 # Contributions

-Thank you to [all past contributors](https://github.com/gusyj/-the libraary/graphs/contributors).
+Thank you to [all past contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
 If you find any problems or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.

-You can also contribute by becoming an [official sponsor](https://github.com/sponsors/gusyj/sponsorships?tier_id=39856) to help keep  the libraary well-maintained!
+You can also contribute by becoming an [official sponsor](https://github.com/sponsors/daattali/sponsorships?tier_id=39856) to help keep Beautiful Jekyll well-maintained!

 # Credits

 This template was not made *entirely* from scratch.
-I'd like to give special thanks to [the libraary Now](https://github.com/barryclark/the libraary-now) and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.
+I'd like to give special thanks to [Jekyll Now](https://github.com/barryclark/jekyll-now) and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.

-I'd also like to thank [Dr. the libraary's Themes](https://drjekyllthemes.github.io/), [the libraary Themes](http://jekyllthemes.org/), and another [the libraary Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring  the libraary in their the libraary theme directories.
+I'd also like to thank [Dr. Jekyll's Themes](https://drjekyllthemes.github.io/), [Jekyll Themes](http://jekyllthemes.org/), and another [Jekyll Themes](http://jekyllrc.github.io/jekyllthemes/) for featuring Beautiful Jekyll in their Jekyll theme directories.